09 Early years practice policy

 setting considers staff/child ratios, the age of the child and registration requirements.

-- We endeavour to operate in an inclusive manner which
+- We operate in an inclusive manner which enables all

-- We also have regard for the needs of parents who
+- We also have regard for the needs of parents/carers who

 are: